Michael Underwood (physician)

-Michael Underwood (1736–1820) was an English physician and surgeon, born in West Molesey in Surrey.
+Michael Underwood (29 September 1737 – 14 March 1820) was an English physician and surgeon, born in West Molesey in Surrey.
 He is a relevant figure in the history of medicine and pediatrics for having given the first known description of several childhood diseases, infantile paralysis and polio included.

+Early life

+Michael Underwood was born on 29 September 1737.
+He received a good education, first at West Molesey School in Surrey and then at Kensington, London.
+Underwood wished to continue enter the medical profession, and gained the attention of eminent surgeon Sir Cæsar Hawkins, 1st Baronet, who had served as sergeant-surgeon to George II.
+Hawkins secured Underwood an appointment as a house pupil at St. George's Hospital, where he studied under Hawkins for several years.
+In later life, Underwood expressed his indebtedness to this “long residence in one of the largest and best conducted hospitals in the metropolis."

 Early career

+After living briefly in Paris, Underwood became a member of the Surgeon's Company and established a practice in both surgery and obstetrics in Margaret Street, Cavendish Square.
+He was later appointed surgeon to the British Lying‐in Hospital in London.

-In 1783, Underwood published his first work, which was about leg ulcers and "in which former methods of treatment were candidly examined and compared, with one more rational and safe, proving that a perfect cure may generally be effected more certainly, without rest and confinement, than by the strict regimen in common use."
+In 1783, Underwood published Treatise upon ulcers of the legs, scrophulous sores and mammary abscesses (1783), "in which former methods of treatment were candidly examined and compared, with one more rational and safe, proving that a perfect cure may generally be effected more certainly, without rest and confinement, than by the strict regimen in common use."
 He included "an introduction on the process of ulceration and the origin of pus laudabile: to which are added hints on a successful method of treating some scrophulous tumors and the mammary abscess and sore nipples of lying-in women."
-This work was reviewed in The English Review, where it was written favorably:
+This work was reviewed in The English Review, where it was favorably viewed: